runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 image: /assets/images/nfl-analytics.png
 ---

-# Webscraping Sports Reference with R in 5 easy steps
 ### Always wanted to get data about your favorite sport for an innovative statistical model?
 This tutorial is your place to begin

 <br>